…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 One more thing, in the context of Jeremiah 29,

-the word you in verse 11, is plural
+the word you in verse 10, is plural in the Hebrew

-— written to the exiled Jews in Babylon, and the plan of God for their return.
+— addressing the exiled Jews in Babylon, and the plan of God for their return.

 Consider also, ….